-Volunteer Sign-up with Sarasota County: Sarasota County now requires that all volunteers register at https://www.scgov.net/Volunteer/pages/default.aspx
+Volunteer Sign-up with Sarasota County: Sarasota County requires that all volunteers register and be interviewed by the land manager who assigns and supervises tasks.
+Apply here.

 (summer rains often prevent trail, public area work June-Sept.)